Jtrnb/AtlasDrifter/Creating A Character.md

+## Aspects:
+- When first creating a character you must pick up to **2 Aspects**.
+These abilities come with the amount of <span style="font-weight:bold; color:rgb(33, 235, 60)">Action Dice</span> you will have to work with at the start of the game.
+- Aspects will contain: passive abilities, active abilities, items, speed, and <span style="font-weight:bold; color:rgb(33, 235, 60)">Action Dice</span>.
+## Origin Perks
+- When first creating a character you must pick 2 Origin Perks.
+Origin Perks are mostly passive abilities and add flavor to your character.
 ## Types of Stats:
 #### <span style="font-weight:bold;color:rgb(33, 235, 60)"><span style="font-weight:bold;color:rgb(33, 235, 60)">Base Stats</span></span>:
 - There are 15 <span style="font-weight:bold;color:rgb(33, 235, 60)">Base Stats</span>.
 These are used for checks both used in and outside of combat.
 They determine what your character is good and bad at.